maltezfaria/DataFlowTasks.jl/docs/src/profiling.md

 may thus trigger garbage collector sweeps.
 When this happens, the time spent in the garbage collector is also shown in the plot.

-### Activity plot
+### Run time: breakdown by activity

-The "activity" barplot (in the bottom left corner of the window) gives us information on the break-down of parallel computing times (summed over all threads):
+A barplot in the bottom left corner of the window gives us information on the break-down of parallel run times (summed over all threads):

 * `Computing` represents the total time spent in the tasks bodies (i.e. "useful" work);
-* `Inserting` represents the total time spent inserting nodes in the DAG (i.e. overhead induced by `DataFlowTasks`), possibly including any time spent in the GC if it is triggered by a memory allocation in the task insertion process;
+* `Task Insertion` represents the total time spent inserting nodes in the DAG (i.e. overhead induced by `DataFlowTasks`), possibly including any time spent in the GC if it is triggered by a memory allocation in the task insertion process;
-* `Other` represents the total idle time on all threads (which may be due to bad scheduling, or simply arise by lack of enough exposed parallelism in the algorithm).
+* `Other (idle)` represents the total idle time on all threads (which may be due to bad scheduling, or simply arise by lack of enough exposed parallelism in the algorithm).

-### Time Bounds plot
+### Elapsed time & bounds

-The "Time Bounds" barplot (in the bottom center of the window) tries to present insightful information about the performance limiting factors in the computation:
+A barplot in the bottom center of the window tries to present insightful information about the elapsed (wall-clock) time of the computation, and its limiting factors:

+- `Elapsed` represents the measured "wall clock time" of the computation; it should be larger than both of the bounds described below;

-- `critical path` represents the time spent in the longest sequential path in the DAG (shown in red in the DAG visualization).
+- `Critical Path` represents the time spent in the longest sequential path in the DAG (shown in red in the DAG visualization).
 As said above, it bounds the performance in that even infinitely many threads would still have to compute this path sequentially;

-- `without waiting` represents the duration of a hypothetical computation in which all computing time would be evenly distributed among threads (i.e. no thread would ever have to wait).
+- `No-Wait` represents the duration of a hypothetical computation in which all computing time would be evenly distributed among threads (i.e. no thread would ever have to wait).
 This also bounds the total time because it does not account for dependencies between tasks.

-- `Real` represents the measured "wall clock time" of the computation; it should be larger than both of the aforementioned bounds.

 When looking for faster response times, this graph may suggest sensible ways to explore.
 If the measured time is close to the critical path duration, then adding more threads will be of no help, but decomposing the work in smaller